RoadToLegendaryGrandmaster/PostgreSQL-Assignment/README.md

 ```
 This example will show, all person accept first 5 person data, where gender is female.
 By using offset we can skip the beginning data.

-We ccan also use limit and offset togather.
+We can also use limit and offset togather.

 ```sql
 select * from person